Naming a Beneficiary

 - Do I need to provide for a minor child?

 Who you choose to receive your benefit can also mean you have to take a few extra steps to make sure your beneficiary is valid.

 Your husband or wife may have a right to the retirement benefit you earn while you're married.
 If you're married and wish to designate someone other than your spouse as your primary beneficiary, you may want to consider contacting an attorney to learn your options.

 If you get a divorce and your spouse is your beneficiary, he or she will lose the designation as your primary beneficiary.
 If you still want your ex-spouse to be your beneficiary, you'll need to complete a new designation form that shows your ex's non-spouse status.
-Keep in mind that your ex may still have some rights to your TCDRS benefits, depending on your divorce decree.
-Please call TCDRS Member Services at 800-823-7782 to discuss how a divorce can affect your benefits.
+Contact TCDRS for more information about how a divorce affects your benefit.

 You can name a minor child as a beneficiary, but TCDRS cannot pay a benefit directly to that child until he or she turns 18.
 You may either designate a custodian or a trustee to ensure a minor child receives the benefit you wish.
 If you don't name a custodian or trustee, TCDRS will make benefit payments to the child's parent or legal guardian.